-Australia's tropical marine territories contain some of the most iconic marine habitats on Earth, supporting a huge diversity of living organisms: from marine microbes, whose importance in regulating the global climate is only beginning to be understood, to iconic yet endangered whale sharks.
+Australia's tropical oceans contain some of the most iconic and diverse marine habitats and organisms on Earth.
+These organisms range from corals and fish to microbes, whose importance in regulating the global climate is only beginning to be understood.

 These highly diverse marine ecosystems are also subject to natural and human-induced stresses, which now threaten many habitats and organisms.

 Our research aims to understand and protect Australia’s rich tropical marine biodiversity by investigating: